Frequently Asked Questions

 What is a Building Energy Efficiency Certificate (BEEC)?

-From 1 July 2017, most sellers and lessors of commercial office space of 1000 square metres and more will be required to obtain a BEEC before their building goes on the market for sale, lease or sublease.
+From 1 July 2017, most sellers and lessors of commercial office space of 1000 square metres and more are required to obtain a BEEC before their building goes on the market for sale, lease or sublease.

 BEECs are valid for up to 12 months and include: